Robert Kagan: Personal life and education

-Ideas and career

 In 1983, Kagan was foreign policy advisor to New York Republican Representative Jack Kemp.
 From 1984 to 1986, under the administration of Ronald Reagan, he was a speechwriter for Secretary of State George P. Shultz and a member of the United States Department of State Policy Planning Staff.
 From 1986 to 1988, he served in the State Department Bureau of Inter-American Affairs.

 In 1997, Kagan co-founded the now-defunct neoconservative think tank Project for the New American Century with William Kristol.
-Through the work of the PNAC, from 1998, Kagan was an early and strong advocate of military action in Syria, Iran, Afghanistan as well as to "remove Mr. Hussein and his regime from power".
+Through the work of the PNAC, from 1998, Kagan was an early and strong advocate of military action in Syria, Iran, Afghanistan as well as to "remove Mr. Hussein and his regime from power."
 After the 1998 bombing of Iraq was announced Kagan said "bombing Iraq isn't enough" and called on Clinton to send ground troops to Iraq.
-In January 2002, Kagan and Kristol falsely claimed in a Weekly Standard article that Saddam Hussein was supporting the "existence of a terrorist training camp in Iraq, complete with a Boeing 707 for practicing hijackings, and filled with non-Iraqi radical Muslims".
-Kagan and Kristol further alleged that the September 11 hijacker Mohamed Atta met with an Iraqi intelligence official several months before the attacks.
-The allegations were later shown to be false.

 From 1998 until August 2010, Kagan was a Senior Associate with the Carnegie Endowment for International Peace.
 He was appointed senior fellow in the Center on United States and Europe at the Brookings Institution in September 2010.

 During the 2008 presidential campaign he served as foreign policy advisor to John McCain, the Republican Party's nominee for President of the United States in the 2008 election.